Minimizing the Risk of Infections

 Only use public swimming pools that have been well treated.
 If possible, have pool management check the water quality prior to use.
 Always wear rubber soled, water resistant shoes when swimming in the ocean.
 Avoid getting sunburn.
 Use SPF 30+ sunscreen on the limb when swimming or when outdoors.
 Remember that burns are possible even on a cloudy day, and daily use of a sunscreen is necessary year round.
 If traveling for a long time in a car or boat, drape a white shirt over the limb if it is in the sun.

-Exercise is important because lymphatic drainage is improved by contraction of a muscle against an external pressure such as that applied by a compression garment.
+Exercise is an important aspect to lymphedema management because lymphatic drainage is improved by contraction of a muscle against an external pressure such as that applied by a compression garment.
 During exercise, the joints and muscles work together which creates a pressure difference in the tissue causing the lymph fluid to move into the lymphatic system, transporting it to healthy regions of the body where is can be processed normally.
 Exercise moderately.
 Begin any exercise program slowly, increasing gradually and monitor the limb carefully for changes in swelling.
 Always be aware of and assess symptoms of fatigue and heaviness of your affected limb during your exercise routine and modify as needed so you don’t experience an increase in swelling.